PyRigi/PyRigi/doc/userguide/tutorials/plotting.md

 It is possible to include infinitesimal flexes in the plot.
 With the keyword `inf_flex=n`, we can pick the `n`-th nontrivial infinitesimal flex from a basis of the rigidity matrix's kernel.
 There are several keywords that allow us to alter the style of the drawn arrows.
+A full list of the optional plotting parameters can be found in the API reference: {meth}`~.Graph.plot`.

 ```{code-cell} ipython3
 G = Graph([[0, 1], [0, 2], [1, 2], [2, 3], [2, 4], [3, 4]])